Supreme Court of Estonia: Soviet occupation (1940-1991)

 The Supreme Court of the Estonian SSR (Eesti NSV Ülemkohus) was a Republican affiliate institution of the Supreme Court of the Soviet Union.
 All court decisions were made in accordance with the Soviet Constitution and the Estonian SSR's Constitution.
 The court's composition was determined by the republic's Supreme Soviet every five years.
 It was composed of a Civil Chamber, a Criminal Chamber, the Presidium and Military court.
-According to an act by the Supreme Soviet on 8 May 1990, the court was legally separated from the national institution.
+According to an act by the Supreme Soviet on 8 May 1990, the court was legally separated from the legislature, having previously been described as an extension of it per unified power.
 It took effect days later on 16 May.

 After restoration of independence (since 1992)

 When the Fourth Constitution of Estonia was adopted by referendum, the legal basis was created for the re-establishment of the Supreme Court.
 Rait Maruste was designated as the first Chief Justice.
 The re-established Court held its first hearing in Tartu Town Hall on 27 May 1993.